 Property taxes account for about 3% of GDP in Canada and the United States, yet our understanding of who bears the burden of the tax is unclear.
 There are two economic theories of the incidence of the property tax – one that leads to the conclusion that it is a regressive tax (one that falls disproportionately on low-income households) and another that suggests that it is a progressive tax (falling more heavily on those with higher incomes).

-This presentation by IMFG Graduate Fellow, Devin Bissky Dziadyk, will review the decades of research on the property tax, and provide new estimates of the incidence of the tax in Canada.
+This presentation by IMFG Graduate Fellow Devin Bissky Dziadyk reviewed the decades of research on the property tax, and provided new estimates of the incidence of the tax in Canada.
 Most estimates suggest that the property tax is regressive.
 If so, what does the regressivity of the property tax imply for cities, and do we need to reform the property tax to make it fairer?